Contrast-Security-OSS/docs/content/installation/node/YAML-properties-node.md

 tags: "installation node agent YAML configuration rules properties" -->

-Contrast support YAML-based configuration for the Node agent.
-This allows you to store configuration on disk with environment variable and CLI args. overrides.
+Contrast supports YAML-based configuration for the Node agent.
+This allows you to store configuration on disk that you can override with environment variables or command-line arguments.

 > **Note:** While property formatting in YAML configuration files is shared by all Contrast agents, each agent must use its specified file.